-I also encourage our mums to assist with the healing process by massaging their scars and stretching the skin surrounding the site from six-weeks postpartum.
+I also encourage our mums to assist with the healing process by massaging their caesarean scars and stretching the skin surrounding the site from six weeks postpartum.

-Massage assists with the healing process and may help relieve any feelings of tightness or discomfort from the scar ‘pulling’ on surrounding tissue.
+Massaging the area assists with the healing process and may help to relieve any feelings of tightness or discomfort from the scar by ‘pulling’ on surrounding tissue.

 It also helps avoid any sensation of numbness and relieves tenderness on the actual incision site while also improving the cosmetic appearance of the scar over time.

-At your six-week check-up, you will usually receive the all clear to massage your scar using up and down movements, side to side and circular motions.
+At your six-week check-up, you will usually receive the all-clear to massage your caesarean scar using up and down movements, side to side and circular motions.

-Here are some techniques you can try for a few minutes each day, and the result will be in a thinner and more aesthetically pleasing caesarean scar:
+Here are some skin stretching techniques you can try for a few minutes each day, and the result will be in a thinner and more aesthetically pleasing caesarean scar:

 As soon as your incision is healed, you can then begin massaging your caesarean scar.
 Here are some helpful techniques:

-Read our caesarean section pamphlet for more information, and if you would like to share before and after pics of your caesarean scars to please email email@example.com
+Read our caesarean section pamphlet for more information, and if you would like to share before and after pics of your caesarean scars, please email firstname.lastname@example.org.